matwilso/matwilso.github.io/_posts/gpt-sim.md

-Recent advances in language modeling (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3)) demonstrate a path to powerful AI systems---of developing fairly simple architectures and training procedures, and then *scaling the shit* out of them.
+Recent advances in language modeling (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3)) demonstrate a path to powerful AI systems---of developing fairly simple architectures and training procedures, and then scaling the shit out of them.
-Bigger models, more compute, and more data lead to better performance and wholly new qualitative abilities.
+Bigger models, more compute, and more data lead to better performance and wholly new qualitative abilities, it turns out.
 The [scaling hypothesis](https://www.gwern.net/newsletter/2020/05#scaling-hypothesis) is true.
-[All hail](https://www.gwern.net/images/ai/2020-07-24-meme-moneyprinter-bitterlesson-gpt3.png)[ compute.](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) lol
+[All hail](https://www.gwern.net/images/ai/2020-07-24-meme-moneyprinter-bitterlesson-gpt3.png)[ compute,](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) lol

 When GPT is given more compute and more parameters, it keeps on filling those parameters with more and more knowledge.
 It learns basic syntax and grammar so it can better predict the next word.